mdbootstrap/mdb-angular-ui-kit/demo/src/README.md

 - Voilà!
 Open browser and visit http://localhost:4200

 Now you can navigate to our documentation (http://mdbootstrap.com/angular/), pick any component and place within your project.

+## Demo application

+Feel free to check our live example components: Just type `ng serve mdb-demo` in terminal!

+Type one of the below commands to remove demo application from this project:
+* npm `run remove-demo-unix` to remove demo application on UNIX based systems,
+* npm `run remove-demo-windows` to remove demo application on Windows systems.

 # Available commands